Sanctuary Bio – located, founded date, etc.

-Advice you would give to someone trying to start a sanctuary.
+The advice you would give to someone trying to start a sanctuary.

-My advice would be to take a few years and learn all you can not only about animal care but running a nonprofit organization, volunteer for at least a year at accredited animal sanctuary, talk to other sanctuary founders to get their advice and experience.
+My advice would be to take a few years and learn all you can not only about animal care but running a nonprofit organization, volunteer for at least a year at an accredited animal sanctuary, talk to other sanctuary founders to get their advice and experience.

-What is your visiting hours?
+What are your visiting hours?

-Wildwood is open to the public during our every other Sunday volunteer days 10am-12pm and during our special events held here during the year.
+Wildwood is open to the public during our every other Sunday volunteer days 10 am-12 pm and during our special events held here during the year.
 You can find more info about visiting on our website.

 Why do you think sanctuaries are important?